Xiangxi Tujia and Miao Autonomous Prefecture: History

 Xiangxi has a long history.
 The land was sparsely inhabited during the Shang dynasty, through the Warring States period up to the era of the Sui dynasty and Tang dynasty.
 It fell under the influence of the Chu state during the Warring States era.
 Later, it became part of the Western and Eastern Han dynasty.
-After the collapse of the Han dynasty, it came under the control of the Shu dynasty during the Three Kingdoms Period of China.
+After the collapse of the Han dynasty, it came under the control of the Shu dynasty during the Three Kingdoms period of China.
 Then the area became a subject of the Jin dynasty.
 When the Yuan dynasty was established, the region became a part of the Hubei province.
 Soon later, Hubei and Hunan province became one single province called Huguang.
 The Ming dynasty reestablished the Xiangxi Autonomous Prefecture and attached it to Hunan province.

-Upon the establishment of modern China, the national government gave the region autonomous status and county level status.
-This meant that the provincial government had less control over the region compared to other counties.
+During the Qing dynasty, Xiangxi continued to be administered as part of Hunan, but due to its mountainous terrain and large Miao and Tujia populations, the region maintained a semi-autonomous status for a long time.
+The Qing government carried out several “gaitu guiliu” reforms, replacing native chieftains with imperial officials, which gradually strengthened central control but also led to frequent ethnic conflicts and uprisings.

+In the late 19th and early 20th centuries, Xiangxi became an important revolutionary base.
+Many progressive intellectuals and revolutionaries were active in the region, promoting new education and political reforms.
+During the Republican era, Xiangxi’s remote geography made it a strategic area contested by various forces.
+It later became one of the key revolutionary strongholds of the Communist Party, contributing significantly to the revolutionary movement in southwest China.

+After the founding of the People’s Republic of China in 1949, Xiangxi underwent major administrative restructuring.
+In 1957, the Xiangxi Tujia and Miao Autonomous Prefecture was formally established, recognizing the region’s ethnic diversity and granting it autonomous administrative rights.
+Since then, Xiangxi has developed rapidly in transportation, culture, and tourism, while preserving many traditional customs, making it one of China’s most distinctive ethnic cultural regions today.